rbdl/rbdl-toolkit/README.md

 * Eigen3
 * Qt5 version >= 5.9

+# Command Line Options
+*rbdl-toolkit* supports command line options.
+To see all availible options execute ``rbdl-toolkit --help``, plugins may add options so make sure all plugins you want to load are enabled in the settigs!

+Options may be specified multiple times in order to load multiple models for example.

 # Plugins

 This Application is extendable with qt plugins.
 The Interface is not yet finished but you can take a look at the toolkit_inteface.h and